 All requests for a withdrawal with extenuating circumstances (partial or full) must include the following documentation listed below.
 Failure to submit the documentation will result in your request not being processed.
-Students may be required at any time additional documentation that may be needed to make an informed decision.
+Students may be required to submit additional documentation that may be needed to make an informed decision.

 - Student must have a health evaluation form completed by each doctor that they are currently seeing (sent directly to our office via fax from the doctor 704-687-1969) Students are responsible for finding the right version of the forms.
-We are accepting the "Revised December 2018" version which can be found on our withdrawal wesbite.
+We are accepting the "Revised July 2019" version which can be found on our withdrawal wesbite under the "FORMS" tab.

 - Medical provider must submit the dates of the office/treatment visits and the way in which the illness impacted the students ability to complete their studies